dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< video src="chatbot.mp4" width="400px" loop="true" autoplay="true" muted="true">}}

 That's about a wrap!
+Congratulations for making it 🥳

-Where do we go from here?
+So, where do we go from here?

-Here are some of my suggestions:
+Here are some of my suggestions to level-up your bot:
++ Make your bot multifunctional by creating other commands that correspond to other functions.
-+ Check out other GPT models you can use and deploy them on your bot.
++ Check out other SOTA language models or hybrid models like [DALL-E](https://openai.com/blog/dall-e/) and deploy them on your bot.
-+ Try to use multiple commands that link to multiple functions on your bot.
-+ Deploy other SOTA models from various domains like computer vision on your bot.

-Have fun 🥳
++ Create a Discord bot and deploy a model of your choice.

+I'd love to see what you create 😍.
+Tag me in your Twitter/LinkedIn post!

 ### 🙏 Comments & Feedback
 I hope you've learned a thing or two from this blog post.